Non-perturbative heavy quark diffusion coefficients in arbitrarily magnetized quark-gluon plasma: HQ momentum and spatial diffusion coefficients

 Because of two extra powers of $q$ in the denominator, this integral is UV finite.
 Thus, the expression for the string parts are

 Both the Yukawa and the string parts of $\kappa$ are anisotropic, as can be clearly seen in the analytic expressions.

 The spatial diffusion coefficient is defined as~\cite{He:PPNP130'2023}

 with $\kappa=\kappa^Y+\kappa^s$.
 In the absence of a magnetic field, $\kappa$ is isotropic in the $p\to 0$ limit, yielding a single spatial diffusion coefficient.
 In the present case, however, the anisotropy persists even in the $p\to 0$ limit, necessitating two distinct spatial diffusion coefficients $D_s^L$ and $D_s^T$, corresponding to $\kappa_L$ and $\kappa_T$, respectively.
 From Fig.~\eqref{ratio} with $eB=0.1\,m_\pi^2$, it can be seen that the anisotropy is comparatively more pronounced for the string part.
 Interestingly however, the inset graph reveals that the ratio of the string to Yukawa contribution is indeed isotropic.
-We thus have $\kappa_L^Y\neq \kappa_T^Y\neq \kappa_L^s\neq\kappa_T^s$, but $\frac{\kappa_L^s}{\kappa^Y_L}=\frac{\kappa_T^s}{\kappa^Y_T}$.
+We thus have $\kappa_L^Y\neq \kappa_T^Y\neq \kappa_L^{\text{str}}\neq\kappa_T^{\text{str}}$, but $\frac{\kappa_L^{\text{str}}}{\kappa^Y_L}=\frac{\kappa_T^{\text{str}}}{\kappa^Y_T}$.
 Further, the inset also shows that the relative contribution of the non-perturbative component is much larger at low $T$.
 Fig.~\eqref{static limit} shows the scaled spatial diffusion coefficients $2\pi TD_s^L$ and $2\pi TD_s^T$ as functions of $T/T_c$ at $eB=0.1\,m_\pi^2$.
 The two coefficients are clearly separated, with the longitudinal coefficient being slightly larger than the transverse one throughout the temperature range shown.
+It should also be mentioned that the magnitudes of the coefficients have a very mild dependence on the strength of the external magnetic field in the weak magnetic field regime.
 Our results show broad agreement with the available lattice data, most notably in the range $T\lesssim 2T_c$.